tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ## Billing Method

-COS is pay-as-you-go.
-You only pay for what you use.
+COS adopts a pay-as-you-go billing approach, so you only need to pay for your usage.

 The Pay-as-You-Go mode is applicable to all regions where COS provides services.
 For more information about COS regions, see [Region and Access Domain Name](https://intl.cloud.tencent.com/document/product/436/6224).